-Research for this report comprised a paper survey of all available archaeological, historical and cartographic sources.
+A study area, defined as 500m from the boundary of the proposed development area, was assessed to inform this report.
+Research was undertaken in two phases.
+The first phase comprised a paper survey of all available archaeological, historical and cartographic sources.
 The second phase involved a field inspection of the site.